 The not so cultural intelligent Colleague – a true story

 You are a sales representative for a large global software company in the United Kingdom.
 You consider yourself cultural intelligent as you have worked in many countries around the world in many different industries.
 Imagine you going to a sales meeting with a potential new promising client.
 You will bring your colleague along with you to the meeting because she possesses valuable industry knowledge and has experience from previous projects.
 You are well prepared.
-You know your products fit the client’s need.
+You know your products fit the client’s needs.
 The person who you are going to have the meeting with is an Italian engineer, who is in charge of this project.
 You know your price is right and you know you have a good reputation.
 So you feel confident about the meeting and our colleague can easily cover all the more technical questions the client might have.
 You are already thinking about how to celebrate this new deal – Champagne with colleagues.

 You arrive at the meeting a bit too late and as you are about to apologise for the delay.
 Your colleague interrupts you and says it is ok to be late when you have meetings with Italians as they are always late themselves.
-You are chocked and you can see your host is something between confused and angry.
+You are shocked and you can see your host is something between confused and angry.
 You finally manage to express your apologies as you walk towards the meeting room from the reception.
 But you can already feel that this meeting is going in the wrong direction.
 Your colleague keeps talking about her vacation in Italy – how dreadful and inefficient the service was at the restaurants.